typeorm/typeorm/docs/migrations.md

 See, you don't need to write the queries on your own.
 The rule of thumb for generating migrations is that you generate them after **each** change you made to your models.
 To apply multi-line formatting to your generated migration queries, use the `p` (alias for `--pretty`) flag.

+> In some cases you must have to build your app before generating migration for changes to be detected.

 ## Connection option
 If you need to run/revert your migrations for another connection rather than the default, use the `-c` (alias for `--connection`) and pass the config name as an argument
 ```